guescio/MVMFirmwareCpp/.github/ISSUE_TEMPLATE/change-request.md

 ---

 **Proposal**
 Change description details.
+May use checkboxes to track progress.

 **Working groups affected**
 "Firmware", "GUI" or "Drivers".

 **Classification**
-- [ ] Important to patient safety?
-- [ ] Important to security?
-- [ ] Regulatory requirement?
+"Important to patient safety", "Important to security" or "Regulatory requirement".

 **Safety impact analysis**